vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 HEER-lit. meaning ‘elder' ( of a town or village ).
 Stein on

 Rājat.
 VII.
 659 transldtes it as chamberlain.
 The word occurs in the Kavi plate of Jayabhata of the beginning of the 5th century A. D. (I. A. vol. V p.
 114, 'rāsṭragrāma mahattara), Gupta Ing.
 No. 38 p.
 164 at p.
-169 (the Maliya plate of Dharasena II), Abhona plates of Saṅkaragapa ( 595 A. D.) in E.LIX p.
+169 (the Maliya plate of Dharasena II), Abhona plates of Śhaṅkaragapa ( 595 A. D.) in E.LIX p.
 297, Palitana plates of Simbaditya in the Gupta year 255 ( E. I. XI pp. 16, 18), Valabhi grant of Dharasena II in Gupta year 252 (L. A. 15 p.
 187).
 Vide algo E. I. VIII p.
 26 at p.
 39 ( sake 852 ), E. I IV p.
 278, 285 (sake 880), E. L II p.
 263, 266 ( Vikrama year 1016), I. Ad

 III)